 How will I be assessed?

-You will be assessed continuously using a range of activities these will include, role plays, presentations, displays, discussions, written reports and case studies.
+You will be assessed continually using a range of different activities; these will include practical activities, physical performance, group and individual presentations, displays, discussions, written reports and case studies.

 What do I need to bring?

 There are a few things you will need to purchase in advance of your start date, as well as being required to contribute a cost towards trips.
 We can give you more details on how to buy these when you enrol, but in the meantime here's a general idea of what you will need: